Lombards: Migration

+The Cosmographia of Julius Honorius, is the only surviving source mentioning the Lombards between the 2nd and 6th century.
+This work cannot be used to give a precise location, but the cluster of names around it hints at the region between the Elbe, the Main, and the Upper Danube: Suebi gens | Langobardi gens | Iuthungi gens | Burgundiones gens | Armilausini gens | Marcomanni gens.

-The only account of how the Langobards moved from the Lower Elbe to the Danube is found in the Origo Gentis Langobardorum, and the History of Paul the Deacon.
-The end of their journey was "Rugiland", where they arrived after 387 when Odoacer defeated the kingdom of the Rugii.
+Apart from this, the only account of how the Langobards moved from the Lower Elbe to the Danube is found in semi-mythical accounts of the Origo Gentis Langobardorum, and the History of Paul the Deacon.
+The end of their journey was "Rugiland", where they arrived after 487 when Odoacer defeated the kingdom of the Rugii.
 They stopped in several places: Scoringa and Mauringa are only mentioned by Paul the Deacon; Golanda, Anthaib, Banthaib, and Vurgundaib (Burgundaib) are mentioned in both texts.
 According to the Ravenna Cosmography, Mauringa was the land east of the Elbe.

 The crossing into Mauringa was very difficult.
 The Assipitti (possibly the Usipetes) denied them passage through their lands and a fight was arranged for the strongest man of each tribe.
 The Lombard was victorious, passage was granted, and the Lombards reached Mauringa.

 The Lombards departed from Mauringa and reached Golanda.
 Scholar Ludwig Schmidt thinks this was further east, perhaps on the right bank of the Oder.
 Schmidt considers the name the equivalent of Gotland, meaning simply "good land".
 This theory is highly plausible; Paul the Deacon mentions the Lombards crossing a river, and they could have reached Rugiland from the Upper Oder area via the Moravian Gate.

 Moving out of Golanda, the Lombards passed through Anthaib and Banthaib until they reached Vurgundaib, believed to be the old lands of the Burgundes.
 In Vurgundaib, the Lombards were stormed in camp by "Bulgars" (probably Huns) and were defeated; King Agelmund was killed and Laimicho was made king.
 He was in his youth and desired to avenge the slaughter of Agelmund.
 The Lombards themselves were probably made subjects of the Huns after the defeat but rose up and defeated them with great slaughter, gaining great booty and confidence as they "became bolder in undertaking the toils of war."